Dorchester County is now hand-counting more than 14,000 misprinted ballots

 But county officials never saw the real ballots before they were sent out because Dorchester had hired Sun Printing to mail the ballots directly to voters, bypassing any further county oversight.

-None of the other counties that hired Sun Printing saw the same error.
+None of the other counties that hired Sun Printing — including Berkeley, Charleston and Horry — saw the same error.
 But for Dorchester, it became a serious problem.

 There were only a pair of solutions.
 Either Sun Printing could reprint each of the ballots to fix the timing marks, or the ballots would need to be duplicated by hand.